diwashshrestha13/SQL_Power_BI-Logistic_dataset-/README.md

 Standardized data formats and optimized structure for querying.
 - Data Analysis in SQL

-Wrote SQL queries to derive insights, understand the data and answer business questions.
+Wrote SQL queries to derive insights, understand the data, and answer business questions.
 Applied aggregations, joins, and filters to extract key metrics.
 - Data Load to Power BI

 Established a connection between SQL and Power BI by importing and structuring the data for visualization.
 - Data Modeling
-- Using 3 dimension table, 4 facts table (including a created date table), and a bridge table joining employee and shipment.
+- Using 3 dimensions table, 4 facts table (including a created date table), and a bridge table joining employee and shipment.

 ![Image](https://github.com/user-attachments/assets/bf068c83-f2d8-411e-aee6-4f965e0b27d2)